BLE-LTER/ble-handbook/handbook.md

 3. Archive at EDI

-4. Let the world know.
-We're working on a formal announcement process.
-Needs to update this section later.
+4. Let BLE the world know.
+BLE has a formal data notification policy below.

 <a href="#header">Back to top</a>
 <a id="metadata-database"></a>